kaiorosa1/100-days-of-code/r1-log.md

 I've worked a bit more my React App and I've done some React Challenges.
 I've done some React challenges on FCC.

+### R1D78

+I finally finished the React section on FCC.
+I've learned about how to use Array.map() and Array.filter() in that context.
+Being honest doesn't seem different than using in JS.
+I've worked on realidade.css and thing are starting to get shape.